Fieldwork

 Project Description:

-This field school takes a truly landscape scale approach to archaeological research, assessing the Monastic Midlands region of Ireland.
-The program will examine the geological and glacial processes that shaped the landscape in which the early saints founded their monasteries before applying a range of survey techniques to interpret the sites they left behind, recording the structures, architectural fragments and grave slabs that continue to survive at these monasteries.
-The program will also include significant laboratory elements and comprehensive osteoarcheological training.
+This field school is an integral part of the major research project, the Monastic Midlands Project.
+It takes a holistic landscape scale approach to community based archaeological research, assessing several monasteries in the midlands region of Ireland.
+The program will examine the geological and glacial processes that shaped the landscape where the early saints founded their monasteries.
+We will then apply a range of survey techniques to interpret the sites they left behind, recording the structures, architectural fragments and grave slabs that continue to survive at these ancient monasteries.

-The field school is based in the heritage town of Birr, a handsome and charming town but focuses its field research on the monastic site of Seir Kieran.
-Seir Kieran (Saoighir Kieran or the ‘fountain of Kieran’) is a remarkable site, not only due to its prominence as an Early Christian monastery founded by St. Kieran, but also because of the longevity of activity at the site, possibly starting as early as pre-historic times.
+The program focuses on sites, monuments and structures throughout the region.
+Each term we will focus on one or more sites in the region, such as Seir Kieran, an Early Christian monastery founded by St. Kieran, with incredible longevity of activity at the site, possibly starting as early as pre-historic times.
 Seir Kieran offers a unique opportunity to study in a single location, an early monastic site, a twelfth century monastery, a multi-period burial site, an Anglo-Norman castle and a medieval borough/town.
-Based on documentary sources, St. Kieran’s monastery was originally founded in the mid fifth century AD/CE, making it one of the earlier monasteries in Ireland.
 The site was active throughout the medieval and post-medieval periods and remains an active place of worship to this day, which is very much ‘alive’ within the local community.

-The Seir Kieran field school offers a holistic approach to investigating the Monastic Midlands of Ireland to provide insight into early medieval life and society.
-Students will build on research conducted over the last two years and attain a fully-rounded appreciation of the entirety of the archaeological investigative process, before we progress to keyhole excavations in future seasons.
+Our objective is to take a holistic approach to investigating the Monastic Midlands of Ireland to provide insight into early medieval life and society.
+Students will build on research conducted over the last two years and attain a fully-rounded appreciation of the entirety of the archaeological investigative process aimed at understanding the cultural heritage of the region.
+Please note that this is not an excavation-focused field school, rather, students will be introduced to a variety of archaeological research tools and approaches, including laboratory elements and survey techniques.

 Period(s) of Occupation: Medieval